-Exploring ASP.Net MVC
+Exploring ASP.NET MVC

 I often find myself trying out new approaches and methods to tackle different challenges.
 That's where the SampleMvcCRUD project comes in.
 It has become something of a "Swiss army knife" for me to test out different approaches and to experiment with upgrades to the latest versions of both the .Net Core version and NuGet package versions.